 the police you may be arrested, even though you may have purchased the

 alcohol legally.
 You need to be 21 or over in order to drink alcohol

 Qatar has a zero-tolerance policy towards drinking and driving.
 You can be charged and imprisoned if you are caught with even the smallest amount of alcohol in your system.

 Drugs are strictly forbidden, even a residual amount.
 Consuming or carrying drugs, even if you are transiting through the airport from one country to another, can result in severe penalties.
-Buying or selling narcotics is considered a serious crime which can result in life-imprisonment or can be punishable by death.
+Buying or selling narcotics is considered a serious crime that can result in life imprisonment or can be punishable by death.
 If you are using prescribed drugs it is advisable to carry a doctor’s note with you.
 There is no prescribed list of banned medications for Qatar.

 Smoking is forbidden inside government areas, offices and shopping malls.
 There are however many designated areas where smoking is allowed.

 Sexual relationships outside of marriage are illegal, irrespective of any relationship you may have with your partner in the UK or elsewhere.
 Cohabiting, including in hotels is also illegal.
 If you become pregnant outside of marriage, both you and your partner face the possibility of imprisonment.
 There are also legal ramifications when registering the birth with the local authorities.
 Holding hands for married couples is tolerated but kissing and hugging are considered offences against public decency.
 Open displays of affection are generally not tolerated.

 Dancing is allowed in the privacy of your home or at licensed clubs.
 But dancing in public is classed as indecent and provocative.

 Sexual harassment or randomly addressing women in public, or taking their photos without permission, is strictly frowned upon.